Kazhdan-Laumon Category O, Braverman-Kazhdan Schwartz space, and the semi-infinite flag variety: Perverse sheaves on the semi-infinite flag manifold

 with the step from the third to the fourth line using the fact that $j_w^*\phi\pi\mathsf{F}_{w^{-1}} = \overline{i}_0^*$ as functors from $\mathcal{P}_{\leq 0}$ to $\mathcal{P}$, with each of the isomorphisms in the above being functorial.

-This means the assignment $\sigma$ above extends to a functor $\sigma : \mathcal{Q} \to \tilde{\mathcal{P}}_{\leq}$ which is right-adjoint to the Serre quotient functor $\pi$.
-Since the quotient functor $\pi$ is a localization functor and $\sigma$ is its right adjoint, we then have that $\sigma$ is necessarily fully faithful.
+This means the assignment $\sigma_*$ above extends to a functor $\sigma_* : \mathcal{A}_B \to \tilde{\mathcal{P}}_{\leq}$ which is right-adjoint to the Serre quotient functor $\pi$.
+Since the quotient functor $\pi$ is a localization functor and $\sigma_*$ is its right adjoint, we then have that $\sigma$ is necessarily fully faithful.

-Finally, we show that $\sigma$ is also left-adjoint to $\phi \pi$, and is therefore exact.
+Finally, we construct a left adjoint $\sigma_{!}$ to $\phi \pi$.
 By the same result as used above, we can repeat the above argument with quotients rather than subobjects, using the fact that for any $A \in \mathcal{A}_B$, there is a surjective morphism